Healthdirect Free Australian health advice you can count on.

 What is hepatitis B?

-Hepatitis B is a liver infection caused by the hepatitis B virus.
-It can cause long lasting liver damage.
+Hepatitis B (sometimes called 'hep B') is a liver infection caused by the hepatitis B virus.
+It can cause damage to your liver that can last a long time.

 What are the symptoms of hepatitis B?

-Many people do not have any symptoms when they are first infected with hepatitis B.
+You may not have any symptoms when first infected with hepatitis B.

-Symptoms usually start 2 to 3 months after infection with the virus and they may last from 6 weeks to 6 months.
+Symptoms usually start 2 to 3 months after infection with the virus.
+Acute hepatitis B should go away after 3 to 6 months.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.